 7. You will Feel Powerless as Life Passes You By

-When you choose to ignore your negative emotions, the lens at which you view life will become skewed.
+When you choose to ignore your negative emotions, the lens through which you view life will become skewed.
 People you encounter will no longer have good intentions, bad experiences seem to occur more frequently, and the power you had to change things fades with time.

 This doesn’t have to be the way it is though.
 You don’t have to remain a bystander in your own life; you can take control once again.
 It will require some hard work and probably some uncomfortable conversations, but the more you lean into your vulnerability, the more connected you will become.
 I’m sure that sounds counterintuitive, but it is absolute truth.